-36. Solomon Islands contends that there is no requirement of a jurisdictional link under Article 63 between either of the parties and the intervenor.
-This follows a fortiori from the decision of the Chamber in relation to Article 62.
-Article 63 is clearly a self-contained regime of a special character, which contains its own preconditions and provides for its own distinctive consequences.
-There is no basis for reading into Article 63 the general requirements of Article 36 of the Statute so far as parties to contentious proceedings are concerned.
+36. The Federated States of Micronesia contends that there is no requirement of a jurisdictional link under Article 63 between either of the parties and the intervenor.
+This follows a fortiori from the decision of the Chamber in relation to Article $62.^{22}$ Article 63 is clearly a self-contained regime of a special character, which contains its own preconditions and provides for its own distinctive consequences.23 There is no basis for